— 10/29/2016 —

 ———- Forwarded message ———-

 Cc: Andrew Poolman <firstname.lastname@example.org>, Jini Loos <email@example.com>, Kori Brown <firstname.lastname@example.org>, Lauren Remedios <email@example.com>, “Gloria .” <firstname.lastname@example.org>

 Dear Mr. Maley,

-I hope you are enjoying a spledid spring holiday all over India and a succesful second semester!
+I hope you are enjoying a splendid spring holiday all over India and a successful second semester!
 I wanted to introduce you to a project I worked on with Mr. Greytok and Ms. Nelson in the Middle School and am continuing to work on with Mr. Poolman, Ms. Loos, and Mrs. Brown.

-I would love for you to be apart of my mission to introducing Barefoot College’s solar power intiative into the likes of many students in the Haverford School.
+I would love for you to be apart of my mission to introduce Barefoot College’s solar power initiative into the likes of many students in the Haverford School.
 I believe that you are the perfect candidate to lead my solar power mission in the school.
 We can talk more about how to incorporate their Solar intiative into the Haverford School.

 I hope you find my project fascinating and I am really looking forward to working with you in the future.
-I’d like to talk to you in person when you return but in the meantime I wanted provide you with a few links that I thought you would enjoy.
+I’d like to talk to you in person when you return but, in the meantime, I wanted to provide you with a few links that I thought you would enjoy.

 Here is a link about Barefoot’s Solar Intiative:

 Here is the Link for My Blog (it is still in the works) –